Esri/developer-support/maps-sdk/javascript-maps-sdk/extent-helper/README.md

 This tool can be used to obtain extent by either drawing, inputting or adjusting the view.

 Created and managed by the SDK team within Esri Support Services.
-If there are any issues or ideas, please submit an issue here or reach out to an SDK analyst directly.
+If there are any issues or ideas, please submit an issue [here](https://github.com/Esri/developer-support/issues) or reach out to an SDK analyst directly

 Created using ArcGIS Maps SDK for JavaScript and Calcite Design System Current versions: